stolostron/acm-ansible-collection-demo/README.md

 ansible-playbook playbooks/aap-demo-cleanup.yml
 ```
 The demo setup playbook will:
-- Disable "ClusterProxy" and "ManagedServiceAccount" feature on ACM
+- Disable "ClusterProxy" and "ManagedServiceAccount" featureson ACM
 - Delete all resources created by demo setup from Ansible Automation Controller

-## Setup and run the demo without Ansible Automation Controller
+## Set up and run the demo without Ansible Automation Controller
 ### Prerequisites
 - Ansible
 - An working deployment of Red Hat Advance Cluster Management (ACM) 2.5+
 - Kubernetes cluster managed by Red Hat Advance Cluster Management (ACM)

-### Setup the demo on your laptop
+### Set up the demo on your laptop
 #### Fork and Clone this repository to your local machine
 #### Change directory to the cloned repo
 ```bash